UtkarshGpta/coursera-machine-learning/README.md

 # coursera-machine-learning
-Completed assignments of Coursera Machine Learning Course by Andrew-ng.
+Complete weekly assignment solutions of Machine Learning Course by Andrew Ng on Coursera.